123shubham007/Incodeing-Decoding/README.md

 # Minor project
-Code on encrypt -> encode -> decode -> decrypt text file using AES and Huffman encryption.
+Code on " encrypt -> encode -> decode -> decrypt " text file using 'AES' and 'Huffman encryption'.